moogacs/docs.buf.build/docs/reference/inputs.md

 ## Why?

 Generally, your only goal is to work with `.proto` files on disk.
-This is how `buf` works by default.
+The `buf` CLI works this way by default.
-However, there are cases where one wants to work with more than just local files, which are described below.
+But there are cases where you may want to work with more than just local files.
+Those cases are described below.

 ### The Buf Schema Registry (BSR)